hello-damiro/webpack/README.md

     "main": "webpack.config.js",
     ```

     b.
-The following are suggested cripts inside `scripts` array contains keywords to be used for workflow automation in development.
+The following are suggested scripts inside `scripts` array contains keywords to be used for workflow automation in development.

     ```json
     "scripts": {